 In his life away from church, he enjoys quiet nights at home and planning the next family trip, tending to the lawn and reading good books.
 A life-long admirer of Abraham Lincoln, he has cheered for and fretted over the Atlanta Braves since childhood.

 He has been married to Lori, a native of Fillmore, New York, since 1987.
 She is a Certified School Nurse who works primarily in a local middle school.
-Their son Michael is a CPA with Deloitte in Philadelphia and their daughter Emsley is a senior nutrition major at West Chester University in West Chester, Pennsylvania.
+Their son Michael is a CPA with Deloitte in Philadelphia where their daughter--in-law Corey teaches at an all-girls school in the city.
+Their daughter Emsley is a Registered Dietician who works at a senior care living facility.
+2016 marked the start of an exciting new chapter in their life with the birth of their first grandchild, Emma.